kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/media-analytics.md

 ## Report Service

 Kaltura analytics data is exposed via the [`Report Service`](https://developer.kaltura.com/console/service/report).
-A number of actions within this service will enable you to pull data for Content, User Engagement, Bandwith and Storage, and System.
+A number of actions within this service will enable you to pull data for Content, User Engagement, Bandwidth and Storage, and System.
 A specific set of filters will ensure you get the insights you need.

 You can follow the [Interactive Code Workflow,](https://developer.kaltura.com/workflows/Review_Media_Analytics/Analytics_Reports) or continue reading to learn about a few basic reports: